Our Christian Values are Hope, Respect, Friendship, Love, Courage, Forgiveness

 Children are at the heart of everything we do and Christ is the light that guides us.

-In ELSA we aim to provide support for a wide range of emotional needs:
+We aim to provide support for a wide range of emotional needs:

 • Recognising emotions